-NOTE: Paper checks will be mailed to the active address on student accounts.
-Paper checks can take up to 10 days to receive and stop payment fee's will be assessed for any check not received by recipient.
+NOTE: Paper checks will need to be picked up in the Jasper campus business office only.
+Stop payment fee's will be assessed for any check not received by recipient.
 Please see Stopped Check Policy for more information.

 Administrative Fee